Embassy of Austria, Washington, D.C.: Austrian Press and Information Service in the United States

-Austrian Cultural Forum Washington
+Austrian Cultural Forum

-The Austrian Cultural Forum Washington, D.C. is one of Austria’s two cultural representation offices in the United States (the other is in New York City).
-It was created with the objective of serving as a focus of cultural exchange between Austrians/Europeans and Americans.
+The Austrian Cultural Forum Washington, D.C., is one of Austria’s two cultural representation offices in the United States; the other is in New York City.
+It was created with the objective of serving as a focus of cultural exchange between Austrians, Europeans, and Americans.
 It is an agency of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs and is integrated into the Austrian Embassy in Washington, D.C.